British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

       (a) the referendum is signed by at least one member of Legislative Assembly,

-      (b) the referendum relates to a matter of public interest, and
+      (b) the referendum relates to a matter of public interest

-      (c) the referendum complies with the form in which the Chief Electoral Officer requires referendums to be submitted.
+      (c) the referendum complies with the form in which the Chief Electoral Officer requires referendums to be submitted, and

+      (d) the referendum is signed by at least 10 other eligible electors

 161. The Chief Electoral Officer must, upon approving a referendum, publish the referendum and begin collecting votes of “approve” and “not approve” as to the question “Do you approve or do you not approve of the referendum to (short description)?” from the residents of British Columbia over a period of 48 hours.
 162. If more residents vote “approve” than "not approve", the Chief Electoral Officer must declare that the referendum is successful, declare that the referendum has become law, and publish the referendum as if it were law on the King's Printer.